zrgt/aas-specs-antora/README.md

 The generated website should appear under build.

 ## CI/CD Pipeline
-This repository is ```not yet, but will be``` scheduled to build ```not determined``` times per day```maybe hour?```.
-If you push your documentation changes to one of the source repositories, it might not appear instantly once you have pushed, you have to wait until the website rebuilds automatically.
+This repository is scheduled to re-build and deploy the website at 00:00 UTC every day.
+This means content from the source repositories are pulled and website is built again accordingly.
+This once a day cycle might be changed to several times a day in the future, once it makes sense.
+If documentation changes are pushed to one of the source repositories, it might not appear instantly once they are pushed, you have to wait until the website rebuilds automatically.

 ## License
 This project is under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.